WilliamsUltimate/williamsultimate/README.md

 # Williams Ultimate Frisbee

-This is the official website for Williams Ultimate Frisbee (WUF), the umbrella organization for WUFO, La WUFA, and BUF.\
+This is the official website for Williams Ultimate Frisbee (WUF), the umbrella organization for WUFO, NOVA, and BUF.\
 Visit us at [williamsultimate.com](https://williamsultimate.com)!

 ## Installation